mariaaas19/HangmanGame/README.md

 # Hangman Game

-The aim of this project is to create a hsangman game in python
+The aim of this project is to create a hangman game in python